ibm-granite/granite-guardian/README.md

 📌  What's New?

+✨ **Sept 2025**: 🏆 [Granite-Guardian-3.3](https://huggingface.co/ibm-granite/granite-guardian-3.3-8b) has has secured the 3rd position on the [LLM‑AggreFact benchmark](https://llm-aggrefact.github.io/), a comprehensive fact‑checking benchmark that consolidates 11 datasets on grounded factuality.

+✨ **Sept 2025**: Two new LoRA adapters for [multi-risk detection](https://huggingface.co/ibm-granite/granite-guardian-3.2-5b-lora-harm-categories) and [harm-correction](https://huggingface.co/ibm-granite/granite-guardian-3.2-5b-lora-harm-correction) are live!

 ✨ **Aug 2025**: [Granite-Guardian-3.3](https://huggingface.co/ibm-granite/granite-guardian-3.3-8b) is live! 🤖 New hybrid thinking mode for better reasoning and improved bring-your-own-criteria functionality.

 ✨ Feb 2025: Granite-Guardian-3.2 is out! ⚙️ Adds two new model sizes, verbalized confidence, and two new risks.
 Updated notebooks included.